jonimettala/weather-app/README.md

 - Pressure
 - Coordinates

-The weather data is saved to browser's local storage so you can checkout the site every day to see the current weather in your own favorite cities.
+The weather data is saved to browser's local storage and is updated every time you visit the site.
+This means you can visit the app daily to easily see your favorite locations' weather!

 The app is hosted on [GitHub Pages](https://jonimettala.github.io/weather-app/).